 The College offers a wide variety of university-parallel programs, as well as career programs in major technical, human service, and business areas.
-Students may study either part-time or full-time, on-line or on-campus, and have at their disposal an excellent library, science and computer laboratories, art studios, a field station for the study of environmental problems, and state-of-the-art facilities for a variety of other curricula.
+Students may study either part-time or full-time, online or on-campus, and have at their disposal an excellent library, science and computer laboratories, art studios, a field station for the study of environmental problems, and state-of-the-art facilities for a variety of other curricula.

 The academic services of the College are multi-faceted.
 Students with a wide diversity of backgrounds and interests are enrolled and are offered a wide range of academic opportunities.
-The Office of Academic Services, which includes a Learning Center, works to bring the under-prepared student to the point where he or she can successfully complete college-level work.
+The Office of Academic Services, which includes a Student Academic Success Center, works to bring the under-prepared student to the point where he or she can successfully complete college-level work.
 Honors courses are available to those students prepared for more demanding academic challenges.

 College academic staff constantly evaluates programs, standards, and courses to make certain that all programs represent current academic, business, and professional practice and are effective and responsive to student needs.
 Whether your goal is transfer, entry into the job market, personal enrichment, or just the satisfaction of fulfilling intellectual curiosity, you will be able to find an appropriate course of study at Dutchess Community College.